RidaAfreen/resume/README.md

 # resume
-Rida Afreen's personal portfolio website showcasing her skills as a Software Developer.
-Built with HTML, CSS, and JavaScript, it features sections for About, Education, Projects, Achievements, and Contact.
-Includes responsive design, smooth scrolling, form validation, and animations.
+Rida Afreen's personal portfolio website showcasing her skills as a AI/ML Enthusiast.
+Built with HTML, CSS it features sections for About, Skills Projects and Contact.
+Includes responsive design, smooth scrolling, form validation.